How I underwent and am undergoing it

 I definitely do not only do myself good when traveling.
 It is however one of the rare activities that I can truly accomplish despite my illness.
 My health strongly encourages me to go do a lot of walking, not using computer too much, not talking too much, etc. Sitting in a bus, a train or an airplane is not completely restful but I am able to undertake it even if not feeling well.

 Is this something new to me ?
 Yes, definitely !
 BUT, not completely.
-After completing the above list of remains of my illness, I realized that I already had almost all the same problems before, just much much less intensively and absolutely possible to live with although challenging.
+After completing the above list of remains of my illness, I realized that I was not completely new to me.
+I already lived many of the difficulties before, just much much less intensively and absolutely possible to live with although challenging.

 Before my illness I already had many difficulties.
 I had difficulties of all kinds at school, at university and at work.
-I did not have the capacity to truly concentrate for more than about 6 hours per day.
+It was very difficult for me to truly concentrate.
+I was unable to undertake intellectual work for more than about 6 hours per day.
 At university I started studying on the first day of the term at this rhythm where as most other students started cool and then studied more than 12 hours per day during the last few weeks to prepare the exam.
 I also had a bad memory, it was difficult for me to remember things.
-I had sleeping problems until my late 20s.
+I had sleeping problems until my late 20s, regularly lived a bit of depression, etc..

 What I have lived has contributed to help me fundamentally understand how complex mankind is and how differently we are all made.
 It means so much to me based on everything I have learned from it that I do not exclude to one day write a book about this.
 No worries it will be a short book, I do not have the energy to write a long one ;-) I am already quite sure that I will call it "Happiness; Live YOUR Life and respect other peoples lives".